bcgov/zeva/openshift/README.md

 Re-using image  tbiwaq-tools/ImageStreamImage/jenkins@sha256:19562b7307e461430fc4fc950c5c72d3300dc0826c5c7ac2dcd0ca289b5d2866 for build  buildconfig.build.openshift.io/jenkins-build-0
 Re-using image  tbiwaq-tools/ImageStreamImage/jenkins-slave-main@sha256:56afeca0b6ea96d330a5a60447d8d8558535dc901ca9f7ad6590434335026db9 for build  buildconfig.build.openshift.io/jenkins-slave-main-build-0
 ```

-### Commit all changes and push to GitHub
+Commit all changes and push to GitHub

-### Redeploy Jenkins with the new zeva pipeline job included
+### 2.5 Redeploy Jenkins with the new zeva pipeline job included
 ```
 ~/Projects/zeva/.jenkins/.pipeline$ npm run deploy -- --pr=0 --env=dev
 ```

 ## Tips
 * Project team should be responsible to build jenkins slave, such as add npm modules into it, then no need to use npmw anymore
-* Jenkins dev should not leave long, it is for testing only, once testing passed, should deploy Jenkins prod.
 * After the Jenkins create successfully, two webhooks should have been created in zeva repo (if the webhooks show failed, it is ok as Jenkins may not be fully up yet)
 * Under dev namespace, grant admin permission to service account "tbiwaq-tools/jenkins-prod", we only allow "tbiwaq-tools/jenkins-prod" to deploy on dev, test and prod, NOT to allow "tbiwaq-tools/jenkins-dev" to do anything on these three environment